CenterBLC/N1904/docs/features/featuresbygroup.md

 This is the key to the meaning of the features in this TextFabric dataset.
 The available features can be grouped together as following:

-* [Grid features](#grid-features): features pertaining to the arrangement and organization of the database.
+* [Warp features](#warp-features): features pertaining to the arrangement and organization of the database.
 * [Sectional features](#sectional-features): features related to structural divisions within the text.
 * [Orthograpic features](#orthograpic-features): features related to the visual representation of the text.
 * [Lexical features](#lexical-features): features related to individual words and their lexical properties.